Pennsylvania Department of Health

 Main Building

-Based on a Medicare/Medicaid Recertification Survey completed on June 25, 2025, it was determined that Kadima Rehabilitation & Nursing at Campbelltown was not in compliance with the following requirements of the Life Safety Code for an existing health care occupancy.
+Based on a Medicare/Medicaid Recertification Survey completed on January 20, 2026, it was determined that Kadima Rehabilitation &; Nursing at Campbelltown was not in compliance with the following requirements of the Life Safety Code for an existing health care occupancy.
 Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 483.90(a).

-This is a one-story, Type V(111), protected wood frame structure, without a basement, which is fully sprinklered.
+This is a one-story, Type V (111), protected wood frame structure, without a basement, which is fully sprinklered.

 Plan of Correction: